 using private IPs, and access to instances is controlled and limited to applications

-Instances are further secured using Cloud IAM roles, which enables granular control over who can manage and access the Redis instance.
+Instances are further secured using IAM roles, which enables granular control over who can manage and access the Redis instance.
 Also, Memorystore for Redis is integrated with Cloud Audit Logging, enabling you to answer "who did what and when".

 - Monitoring: Redis metrics are available through Monitoring, making it easy to monitor your Redis instances.
 Using Cloud Logging, you can also see the Redis logs for your instance.